The Panchen Lama Chinese engages loyalty to the Communist Party during a meeting with XI - ExBulletin

 The Panchen Lama Chinese engages loyalty to the Communist Party during a meeting with XI

-Taipei, Taiwan The man chosen by Beijing as the second largest figure in Tibetan Buddhism promised the membership of the Communist Party to power on Friday during a rare face to face with the Chinese leader Xi Jinping, reported the state media.
+Taipei, taiwan (ap) man chosen by Beijing as the second highest figure in Tibetan Buddhism Adherence to the communist parts of the communist parties dictates on Friday during a rare face -to -face meeting on Friday with the Chinese leader Xi Jinping, the state media reported.

 Gyaltsen Norbu, which is rarely seen in public, met behind closed doors with Xi Jinping in Zhongnanhai, the government complex in the Beijing center, about 3,700 kilometers (about 2,300 miles) of its original Tashilhumpo monastery, at the top of the Tibetan steppe.

-Gyaltsen Norbu, 35, said that he would “strongly support the leadership of the Chinese Communist Party and resolutely safeguarding the unity of the fatherland and national unit,” reported the Xinhua news agency.
+Gyaltsen Norbu, 35, said that he would strongly support the leadership of the Chinese Communist Party and resolutely safeguarded the unity of the fatherland and national unit, reported the Xinhua news agency.

-The Chinese government appointed Norbu Gyaltsen as the Panchen Lama of Tibetan Buddhism in 1995 at the age of 5 after the followers of the Dalai Lama recognized a different boy, Gedhun Choekyi Nyima, like the Panchen's embodiment.
+The Chinese government has appointed Norbu gyaltsen as the Panchen Lama of Tibetan Buddhism in 1995 at the age of 5 after Dalai Lama disciples recognized a different boy, Gedhun Choekyi Nyima, like the incarnation of Panchens.

-This boy and his family disappeared in 1995 in what the US government alleged was a kidnapping by the Chinese government, and the Dalai Lama, 89, refused to recognize Panchen Lama, named Chinese.
+This boy and his family disappeared in 1995 in what the American government alleged was a kidnapping by the Chinese government, and the government Dalai old, 89, refused to recognize Panchen Lama, named Chinese.

 The Chinese government says that Gedhun Choekyi Nyima is now a university graduate living a privacy and working on stable work, while producing any evidence.

-The Panchen Lama, named Chinese, was cited on Friday by Xinhua saying that he “would help promote national unity and progress, systematically promote the sinization of religion in China and promote the modernization of Tibet”.
+The Panchen Lama, named Chinese, was cited on Friday by Xinhua saying that it would help promote national unity and progress, systematically promote the sinization of religion in China and promote the modernization of Tibet.

-The Xi government uses the term “ Sinability '' to signify that all religions, including Christianity and Islam, must take their communist party orders, reduce their non -Chinese aspects and limit their role in society.
+The XIS government uses the term Sinance to signify that all religions, including Christianity and Islam, must take their orders from the Communist Party, reduce their non -Chinese aspects and limit their role in society.

+XI was cited as saying to the Chinese governments Panchen that he should continue the Tibetan Buddhisms a strong feeling of community for the Chinese nation, systematically advance the sinister of religion in China and promote the modernization of Tibet.

+Last month, US Secretary of State Marco Rubio published a statement marking the 30th anniversary of the disappearance of Gedhun Choekyi Nyima, saying that he and his family had been abducted by the Chinese government.

 |